- Monday:9:00 AM - 6:00 PM

 Dr. Mark Richardson knows that getting the right prescription involves balancing several factors, including clear eyesight, visual efficiency and your ability to process visual information seamlessly.
 Whether you need a routine eye examination, an eyeglasses fitting or treatment for eye disease (such as glaucoma or macular degeneration) or eye surgery (such as LASIK or cataract surgery), our optometrist will provide you with the best care, advice, options and follow up.
 We take Walk-Ins so you can come in if necessary for an eye exam without a prior appointment at out convenient location.

 Schedule an appointment with our Humble optometrist to see how we can help you get the best prescription for your eyes.

 Why do I need my retinas scanned?

 First of all, the retina is the nerve tissue of the eye, a problem with this is incredibly serious and need to be adressed.
 The sooner a problem is found, the better the prognosis and possibly a cure.
-The problem is the part or the retina is invisable to the naked eye and only the structures like blood vessels are visible.
+The problem is the part or the retina is invisable to the eye and only the structures like blood vessels are visible.
 The scans alow the invisible to be visible and measure and count the amount of nerve tissue present and compare it to other normal patients to determined if there is disease present.
 Detection of these disease can be done years before patients can detect the damage in their vision.